akuhara/SEIS_FILO/docs/parameter_list.md

 ### dev_sig_c

-The standard deviation of random perturbation amount added to the standard deviation of phase velocity noise (km/s).
+The standard deviation of random perturbation amount added to the standard deviation of phase velocity data noise (km/s).
 Only used for inversion.

 * Type: Double precision

 ### dev_sig_hv

-The standard deviation of random perturbation amount added to the standard deviation of H/V ratio.
+The standard deviation of random perturbation amount added to the standard deviation of H/V ratio data noise.
 Only used for inversion.

 * Type: Double precision

+### dev_sig_ra

+The standard deviation of random perturbation amount added to the standard deviation of Rayleigh admittance data noise.
+Only used for inversion.

+* Type: Double precision

 ### dev_sig_rf

-The standard deviation of random perturbation amount added to the standard deviation of receiver function noise.
+The standard deviation of random perturbation amount added to the standard deviation of receiver function data noise (km/GPa).
 Only used for inversion.

 * Type: Double precision

 ### dev_sig_u

-The standard deviation of random perturbation amount added to the standard deviation of group velocity noise (km/s).
+The standard deviation of random perturbation amount added to the standard deviation of group velocity data noise (km/s).
 Only used for inversion.

 * Type: Double precision

 ### dev_vp